Orelhamamy/Depth-image-forecasting-using-cGAN/README.md

 - rospy
 - getkey

-This project tested whitin Ubuntu 18.04 and ROS melodic.
+This project was tested within Ubuntu 18.04 and ROS melodic.

 ### Getting started
 1. Clone this repository to your catkin workspace: